Easy Sweetpotato Baby Led Weaning Recipes

 It is cooked through when it’s no longer hard and a fork mashes it easily.
 Let it cool for baby!

-When mashing sweet potatoes, there are several sweet potato baby food combinations available.
-You can even add mashed sweet potatoes into muffins and baked goods.
+You can even add mashed sweetpotatoes into baby led weaning muffins and baked goods.

-As kids grow older to toddlers, I’ll sometimes serve with ketchup too!
-Here are several sweet potato recipes for toddlers and ideas.
+As kids grow older to toddlers, I’ll sometimes serve with ketchup too.

-I also utilize the freezer often because frozen meals for toddlers and babies can make your life so much easier, and sweet potatoes are easy to freeze!
+I also utilize the freezer often because frozen meals for toddlers and babies can make your life so much easier, and sweetpotatoes are easy to freeze and reheat in other meals.

 Sweet potato also meshes wonderfully with other vegetables, like broccoli, carrots or pumpkin, as well as fruits, like pureed apples or applesauce, avocado and mashed blueberries.